danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **Kafka Connect can be used for Change Data Capture (CDC)** to capture changes from databases and stream them into Kafka.
 - **The Kafka Connect `config` topic** stores the configuration for each connector and task.
 - **Kafka Connect can be scaled horizontally** by adding more worker nodes to the cluster.
+- **Standalone mode in Kafka Connect** is simpler and requires less setup but lacks the fault tolerance and scalability of distributed mode.
+- **Monitor Kafka Connect** using JMX metrics and integrate with monitoring tools like Prometheus and Grafana.
+- **Restart connectors and tasks** through the REST API to recover from transient errors or apply configuration changes.
+- **Ensure proper configuration** of `offset.storage.topic`, `config.storage.topic`, and `status.storage.topic` for reliable operation.
+- **Use `value.converter.schemas.enable`** to control whether the schema is included with each message for Avro, JSON, and Protobuf.
+- **Configure `key.converter` and `value.converter`** to specify the serialization format used by the connectors.
+- **Leverage Kafka Connect transformations** to perform lightweight message modifications without needing custom code.

 ### Streams:

 - **Tumbling time windows in Kafka Streams** are fixed-size, non-overlapping, and gap-less.
 - **Kafka Streams achieves parallelism** by splitting the topology into tasks that handle a subset of partitions independently.
 - **In Kafka Streams, `map` creates an output stream**, `foreach` is a terminal operation, and `peek` is for side effects.
 - **The Kafka Streams API** supports exactly-once delivery.
-- **Stream-table duality**: A stream is a changelog of a table, and a table is a snapshot of a stream at a point in time.
+- **Stream-table duality:** A stream is a changelog of a table, and a table is a snapshot of a stream at a point in time.
 - **When using a persistent state store** in Kafka Streams, close iterators to prevent memory issues.
 - **The Kafka Streams API** supports KStream-to-KStream windowed joins and KTable-to-KTable non-windowed joins.
 - **Stateless operations** don't require state, while stateful operations depend on state for processing.
 - **Mounting a persistent volume for RocksDB** can dramatically speed up Kafka Streams recovery on restart.
 - **reduce, join, count and aggregate** are stateful Kafka Streams operations.
-- **Stateless processing** depends only on the current message (e.g. format conversion, filtering).
+- **Stateless processing** depends only on the current message (e.g., format conversion, filtering).
 - **KStream-KTable joins** output a KStream.
 - **Kafka Streams exactly-once semantics** apply to Kafka-to-Kafka flows only.
 - **KStream-GlobalKTable join** does not require input topics to have the same number of partitions, unlike other join types.
-- **Kafka Streams uses the application.id config** as a prefix for internal topics like repartition and state topics.
+- **Kafka Streams uses the `application.id` config** as a prefix for internal topics like repartition and state topics.
 - **Kafka Streams supports Interactive Queries** to query the state of a running application.
 - **Hopping time windows in Kafka Streams** have a fixed size but can overlap, emitting results at a specified interval.
 - **Sliding time windows in Kafka Streams** are similar to hopping windows but emit results every time a new event enters or exits the window.